CERCCOUK/BreatheLondon/README.md

 There isn't space here to list everyone who contributed.
 Mark Jackson (CERC) was the architect.
 Chris Johnson (CERC) was the lead developer.
 Paul Ormandy (Punk My Pixel) was the UX designer.
 Thanks to the many colleagues from CERC, EDF, University of Cambridge and ACOEM who contributed to the web platform.

 ## Copyright
 All code copyright Cambridge Environmental Research Consultants Ltd. 2022, and all rights reserved.
-With the exception of code for existing third-party libraries, which have been included in this SVN project for convenience when developing.
+With the exception of code for existing third-party libraries, which have been included in this repository for convenience when developing.